Facebook Skip to main content

 • Invite other executives.
 Bringing in a partner, colleague, boss or client can give students more exposure and enrich the experience.

 • Share your personal stories.
-Students are deeply interested in you and your career, not just your company and your industry.
+Students are deeply interested in you and your career, not just your company.
 Let them know about your struggles and successes.

 • Tell them how their MBA education can help them.
 How are MBA graduates employed in your company and industry?
 What career paths are available?
 Share what you know, or bring in MBA grads to talk about their work.

 • Give them a tour.
-A quick tour of your facility is one way of giving students an inside view of your company.
+A quick tour of your workplace is one way of giving students an inside view of your company.
 Keep it short, though.
 These students came to meet you.

 • Leave time for Q&A. Students usually have a lot of questions, so allow some time at the end of the visit for a Q&A session.